Beatseed/words-counter/README.md

 Add this string to the spark/conf/log4j.properties: log4j.logger.org.apache.spark.util.ShutdownHookManager=FATAL

-This will remove Exception issued by SparkShutdownHookManager on Windows
+This will remove Exception issued by ShutdownHookManager on Windows